kingces95/kingjs/rx/group-by/README.md

   - `value`: The value emitted by `this`.
   - Returns a primitive key used to group the value.
 - `resultSelector`: A callback that maps each value before being  emitted by its `IGroupedObservable`.
+  - `key`: The group's key.
+  - `value`: The group's next value.
+  - Returns a projection of the value that would otherwise be emitted by a group identified by `key`.
+- `groupActivator`: A callback that activates a subject to act as a new group given the group's key.
+  - `key`: The group's key.
+  - Returns a `Subject` to be used to emit values for the group identified by `key`.
+- `groupCloser`: A callback that, given a group's key and the next emission, returns false if the group should instead be completed.
+  - `key`: The group's key.
+  - `value`: The group's next value.
+  - Returns `true` to complete the group instead of emitting `value` or false to emit the `value`.
 ### Returns
 Returns an `IObservable` that emits `IGroupedObservable`.
 ### Remarks